Congratulations on deciding to have a destination wedding- I hope you find these five tips helpful in planning the perfect destination wedding !

 - Once you have chosen the location and resort to host your destination wedding and you begin to work with the pre-arrival wedding planning team – if possible many resorts do offer the opportunity to visit the resort for 2-3 nights at a discounted rate so that you can get a better feel for the resort, many will apply the cost of this pre-wedding trip to your overall wedding cost, your romance travel specialist will explain more to you about this.
 During your planning process , make sure you understand what the inclement weather backup plan is, we can plan every detail but sometimes mother nature does not cooperate, but if the bride and groom know the backup plan, the team will seamlessly move to that option and a lot of stress is saved by pre-planning.

 - The bride is definitely the star of every wedding ceremony, but the wedding gown is important as well.
 I suggest at the bridal salon when you purchase your wedding gown,explain to them that you will be carrying your wedding gown to the destination, and request that your gown be secured in sturdy garment bag.
 At the airport flight attendants that work the flights often the the most popular destination wedding locations are used to their being wedding gowns carried on board, when possible they do put them in the forward coast closet, but this is not a guarantee, so many brides elect to take a hand held steamer with them and most resort wedding teams have a steamer as well – this could be a question to confirm with your particular resort.
 I suggest to brides and grooms that if in destination there is a VIP arrival service such as in Jamaica Club Mobay – to expedite the bride and groom through the immigration line this helps as the gown can get heavy.
 To avoid having to travel with their bridal gown to destination, many of my brides have also chosen to rent from a local bridal shop such as Bliss Bridal in Jamaica.
 I also to suggest to my brides once she has chosen a resort, if the resort has a bridal suite for her to dress in the day of her ceremony that we book it right away.
+Check out this video of how a destination wedding bride should be enjoying her wedding day if these simple destination wedding tips are followed.

 If you are considering planning your own destination wedding or Re-Tie The Knot vow renewal – I would love the opportunity to speak with you –